pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 error: internal compiler error: src/librustc/traits/codegen/mod.rs:53: Encountered error `Unimplemented` selecting `Binder(<() as core::fmt::Display>)` during codegen
 ```

+{% marginblock %}
+When reduction uncovers a *different* bug, it is of course
+good practice to record that distinct state of the test source code
+somewhere.
+E.g. you could make a separate `git` branch for it, and come back to
+later.
+{% endmarginblock %}
 That is certainly a *similar* looking ICE.
 But if we want to be sure
 about our reduction, we really need to see the *same* error: if we
 don't see `[FulfillmentError(Obligation(...))]`, then we should not be